Sambhaji Maharaj Biography- Thrilling History

 Repeated Torture

-Some clever people of society tried Chhatrapati Sambhaji Maharaj History to counterfeit.
+Some people of society tried Chhatrapati Sambhaji Maharaj History to counterfeit.
 Above all, we recognized those authors as renowned writers of Maharashtra.

 In Sambhaji Maharaj history, it was mentioned that some intellectual Vadhu peoples of the nearby village collected body parts.
 They sewed them and gave final rites to the body of Sambhaji Maharaj.